Some image files I’ve had hanging around that I love but probably will never use:

 And affirmative action isn’t meant to help only people of certain races.
 It’s meant to help any minority group.
 It’s there to level the playing field and work towards a future of equal opportunity.
 And given that men and white people still get paid more than women and minorities, you have to question how much the leg-up on a collegiate level even gives.
 Also, fun fact: affirmative action helps men of all races get into college with lower grades.

 Just like you can’t pick and choose which parts of the Bible you’ll emphasize and which you won’t even acknowledge, you can’t pick and choose who affirmative action will help and when it’s permissible.
 Affirmative action isn’t a black and white issue.
-So don’t forget to cover that hot mess of a cake in rainbow frosting.
+So don’t forget to cover that hot mess of a cake in yellow frosting.

 Hello hello~ I’m finally back to updating this infernal thing.
 I’d really love to say that I don’t know what I do with all my free time that I never go on Facebook, Gmail, or WordPress, but that’d be an utter lie.
 I spend all my evenings either eating out and/or watching TV shows while simultaneously reading or translating manga/hwa.